 Operations on Tree Graphs

-Neurons can be represented as centerline skeletons which themselves are rooted trees or "directed acyclic graphs" (DAG) where each node has at most a single parent (root nodes will have no parents).
+Neurons can be represented as centerline skeletons which themselves are rooted trees, a special case of "directed acyclic graphs" (DAG) where each node has at most a single parent (root nodes will have no parents).

 Rooted trees have two huge advantages over general graphs: